...

 At the other end of the debt-spectrum are secured credit card debts.
 Creditors can issue secured credit cards when a card is attached to your bank account, for example.

 Your bank account acts as the collateral involved in the creditor-debtor relationship.
-The bank who issues your card may require you to maintain a certain balance in your checking or savings account in order to protect them in the event that you fail to pay your credit card bill.
-The more history you develop with the bank issued card, and the more you pay your bills on time, you need to keep this certain amount of money may decrease.
+The bank who issues your card may require you to maintain a certain balance in your checking or savings account.
+This is to protect them in the event that you fail to pay your credit card bill.
+As you build a longer history with your bank-issued card and consistently pay your bills on time, the required amount of money you need to maintain may decrease.

-The other main avenue for gaining a secured credit card is a card that is issued through a retail store like Best Buy, Target, or Kohls.
-If you fail to pay a store credit card on time the store will add on extra fees to each purchase and the debt will increase a great deal.
-Purchases that are made with the card can be taken back in the event that the debt is not timely paid.
+Another common way to obtain a secured credit card is through retail stores like Best Buy, Target, or Kohl’s.
+Failure to pay a store credit card on time can result in additional fees added to each purchase, significantly increasing the debt.
+Furthermore, if the debt remains unpaid, purchases made with the card can be retracted.
 That’s in addition to a court judgment against you and possibly your spouse.
-Not a good set up for you or your soon to be ex-spouse
+Not a good set up for you or your soon to be ex-spouse.

 Book an appointment with Law Office of Bryan Fagan using SetMore